WEEK 04: Appropriation and African American Music

 American culture's African American roots

 The degree to which the popular culture of the United States has been impacted by African Americans has been neglected by historians of culture and certainly by the general public until relatively recently.
-Many people are aware today that American culture – music, comedy, language – are heavily indebted to African Americans, but they may be less aware of how this has always been the case, or of how little aware of this many white Americans have been until recently (or in some cases still are).
+Many people are aware today that American culture – music, comedy, language – are heavily indebted to African Americans, but they may be less aware of how this has always been the case, or of how little aware of this many White Americans have been until recently (or in some cases still are).

-The degree to which American culture in general has been shaped by African American elements has become increasingly clear in the last 100 years as black people have gradually seen their status in American society and their visibility in mainstream American culture increase.
-Gradually, many white Americans have become more conscious of and more open about their appropriations from black culture.
-Like everything that has been experienced by black people in what Malcolm X called “the American Nightmare,” the progress toward black Americans having control of their own representation in mainstream culture and full recognition for their contribution to the greatness of American culture has been agonizingly and shamefully slow, and this is not over even now.
+The degree to which American culture in general has been shaped by African American elements has become increasingly clear in the last 100 years as Black people have gradually seen their status in American society and their visibility in mainstream American culture increase.
+Gradually, many White Americans have become more conscious of and more open about their appropriations from Black culture.
+Like everything that has been experienced by Black people in what Malcolm X called “the American Nightmare,” the progress toward Black Americans having control of their own representation in mainstream culture and full recognition for their contribution to the greatness of American culture has been agonizingly and shamefully slow, and this is not over even now.

-The black dominance in American music, which should always have been recognized, has only become obvious with the worldwide success of hip hop and the rise of black-owned record labels.
-As the 21st century advances, black creators are taking a larger role in the creation of American films and television as well, though here they are still moving in from the margins.
+The Black dominance in American music, which should always have been recognized, has only become obvious with the worldwide success of hip hop and the rise of Black-owned record labels.
+As the 21st century advances, Black creators are taking a larger role in the creation of American films and television as well, though here they are still moving in from the margins.

-As a white man who was born an American, and now lives on the margins of the U.S. here in Canada, I have come to see my country of birth increasingly from an African American perspective.
-The "true" Americans were of course the indigenous people, but the typical image of an American in the world is probably a white guy like me, from the European settler culture that created the American government and economy - and the mass media.
-It's interesting to explore the idea that the face of true or heroic "America" might more accurately be thought of as black in complexion.
+As a White man who was born an American, and now lives on the margins of the U.S. here in Canada, I have come to see my country of birth increasingly from an African American perspective.
+The "true" Americans were of course the indigenous people, but the typical image of an American in the world is probably a White guy like me, from the European settler culture that created the American government and economy - and the mass media.
+It's interesting to explore the idea that the face of true or heroic "America" might more accurately be thought of as Black in complexion.
 The novelist Ralph Elison wrote an interesting essay published just after the success of the Civil Rights movement, speculating on the positive or admirable aspects of American identity that might not exist without Black Americans:

-Since the beginning of the nation, white Americans have suffered from deep inner uncertainty as to who they really are.
-One of the ways that has been used to simplify the answer has been to seize upon the presence of black Americans and use them as a marker, a symbol of limits, a metaphor for the "outsider.”
-Despite his racial difference and social status, something indisputably American about Negroes not only raised doubts about the white value system but aroused the troubling suspicion that whatever else the true American is, he is also somehow black.
+Since the beginning of the nation, White Americans have suffered from deep inner uncertainty as to who they really are.
+One of the ways that has been used to simplify the answer has been to seize upon the presence of Black Americans and use them as a marker, a symbol of limits, a metaphor for the "outsider.”
+Despite his racial difference and social status, something indisputably American about Negroes not only raised doubts about the White value system but aroused the troubling suspicion that whatever else the true American is, he is also somehow Black.
 (Ralph Ellison, "What America would Be Like Without Blacks," 1970)

-An idea that might relate to this is that the American myth of an underdog, working their way up from nothing, a victim of oppression, fighting for freedom and eventually triumphing against adversity and injustice is better exemplified in some ways by Black Americans than by the white Americans that often claim this position.
-Some of the original white settlers, the Puritans in New England, for instance, were indeed originally such underdogs, fleeing religious persecution in England and struggling against adversity in a new untamed world.
+An idea that might relate to this is that the American myth of an underdog, working their way up from nothing, a victim of oppression, fighting for freedom and eventually triumphing against adversity and injustice is better exemplified in some ways by Black Americans than by the White Americans that often claim this position.
+Some of the original White settlers, the Puritans in New England, for instance, were indeed originally such underdogs, fleeing religious persecution in England and struggling against adversity in a new untamed world.
 Eventually, the underdog became the oppressor, however, or at least the person in the privileged position of power.

 Minstrel Shows, Travesty, and the Politics of (Self-)Representation

-From the very beginning white people wanted something from African American people (apart from their unpaid labour and servitude), and working class white Americans built the earliest pop culture America had on their fantasies and perverse misunderstandings of what African American culture was like.
-These were the minstrel shows, in which white performers put on blackface, and – under the pretense that they were now "black" – created popular variety shows that featured songs and comedy routines.
-These shows were in many ways the basis of the popular American culture that was to come, and they were an early and extreme form of white appropriaton of black identity and culture.
+From the very beginning White people wanted something from African American people (apart from their unpaid labour and servitude), and working class White Americans built the earliest pop culture America had on their fantasies and perverse misunderstandings of what African American culture was like.
+These were the minstrel shows, in which White performers put on Blackface, and – under the pretense that they were now "Black" – created popular variety shows that featured songs and comedy routines.
+These shows were in many ways the basis of the popular American culture that was to come, and they were an early and extreme form of White appropriaton of Black identity and culture.
 The Minstrel Shows are discussed in the first episode of Ken Burns’s PBS documentary series Jazz (2001):

 These shows were the most popular form of entertainment in the United States for around 80 years.
-The tradition continued into the modern era and blackface routines can be seen in many movies from the first half of the 20th century.
-The first successful non-silent film, The Jazz Singer (1927) is about a white Jewish cantor who blacks up to sing bluesy jazzy pop, for instance.
+The tradition continued into the modern era and Blackface routines can be seen in many movies from the first half of the 20th century.
+The first successful non-silent film, The Jazz Singer (1927) is about a White Jewish cantor who Blacks up to sing bluesy jazzy pop, for instance.

-Sometimes people in the 21st century fail to see the issues with white people appropriating creations of African American origin, for instance twerking or box braids.
+Sometimes people in the 21st century fail to see the issues with White people appropriating creations of African American origin, for instance twerking or box braids.
 In this TedX talk from 2021 Dwan Reece discusses the minstrel shows and how this history, largely forgotten or not dwelled upon, is still too fresh a wound:

 "What is the appeal of darkening one's skin in order to impersonate someone of a different race?"
 It may seem like a rhetorical question, but some have tried to answer it.
 Frederick Douglass, quoted by Reece, was an important American writer and activist in 19th century America: an escaped slave, he became something like an 1800s version of MLK.
-In 1848, he described the minstrel performers as “the filthy scum of white society, who have stolen from us a complexion denied to them by nature, in which to make money, and pander to the corrupt taste of their white fellow-citizens.”
+In 1848, he described the minstrel performers as “the filthy scum of White society, who have stolen from us a complexion denied to them by nature, in which to make money, and pander to the corrupt taste of their White fellow-citizens.”

-There does indeed seem to be a connection between lower class white society and the appeal of the minstrel shows.
-In one of the first books to try to psychoanalyze the evolution of this form of cultural appropriation based on historical research, Eric Lott suggested that the shows were motivated basically by two things: (1) an unacknowledged deep desire by white people to "be black for awhie" (or at least have the irresponsible non-uptight lives they imagined black people having), and (2) a desire to make fun of and look down on someone lower in the social hierarchy than themselves.
-Lott provocatively, perhaps shockingly, called his book Love and Theft (1993) to draw attention to this then still largely unacknowledged longing of white people for what they perceived as elements of blackness: "It was cross-racial desire that coupled a nearly insupportable fascination and a self-protective derision with respect to black people and their cultural practices, and that made blackface minstrelsy less a sign of absolute white power and control than of panic, anxiety, terror, and pleasure."
-As Ellison said, in the passage quoted earlier, white settlers in America actually struggled with a lack of clear identity, and one of the ways a white "American" identity was forged was both negatively as "not black (or not non-white)" and through an unacknowleged plundering of the life and identity of that non-white Other.
+There does indeed seem to be a connection between lower class White society and the appeal of the minstrel shows.
+In one of the first books to try to psychoanalyze the evolution of this form of cultural appropriation based on historical research, Eric Lott suggested that the shows were motivated basically by two things: (1) an unacknowledged deep desire by White people to "be Black for awhie" (or at least have the irresponsible non-uptight lives they imagined Black people having), and (2) a desire to make fun of and look down on someone lower in the social hierarchy than themselves.
+Lott provocatively, perhaps shockingly, called his book Love and Theft (1993) to draw attention to this then still largely unacknowledged longing of White people for what they perceived as elements of Blackness: "It was cross-racial desire that coupled a nearly insupportable fascination and a self-protective derision with respect to Black people and their cultural practices, and that made Blackface minstrelsy less a sign of absolute White power and control than of panic, anxiety, terror, and pleasure."
+As Ellison said, in the passage quoted earlier, White settlers in America actually struggled with a lack of clear identity, and one of the ways a White "American" identity was forged was both negatively as "not Black (or not non-White)" and through an unacknowleged plundering of the life and identity of that non-White Other.

 Travesty as appropriation